born-to-be-mad/misc/clean_code.md

 - A variable should represent the value it was created for. (avoid var x, instead use var customersIndex)

 ## Naming conventions
-- [✓]DO choose easily readable identifier names.
+- [X]DO choose easily readable identifier names.
-- [✓] DO favor readability over brevity.
+- [X] DO favor readability over brevity.
-- [✓] DO use semantically interesting names rather than language-specific keywords for type names.
+- [X] DO use semantically interesting names rather than language-specific keywords for type names.
 For example, GetLength is a better name than GetInt.
 - [X] DO NOT use abbreviations or contractions as part of identifier names.
 For example, use GetWindow rather than GetWin.
 - [X] AVOID using identifiers that conflict with keywords of widely used programming languages.
 - [X] DO NOT use any acronyms that are not widely accepted, and even if they are, only when necessary.